 Yami Gautam is good too.
 Ronit Roy oozes menace in what is becoming a typecast role for him.
 But nobody is getting more typecast than the mercurial Girish Kulkarni, given another bad cop role here.
 Rohit Roy is adequate.
 Narendra Jha could have made more out a meaty top cop act.

 Great Idea, Poor Interpretation

 A great, novel concept on paper comes across as shallow.
 That Rohan finds peace post revenge is a dangerous concept.
-You can't be the same calm self after murdering people.
+You can't be the same calm self after murdering people, surely.
 That, among many other misplaced life-deviant elements, brings down Kaabil.
-It never feels immediate and close to the bone, despite the harrowing cruel act and its consequences.
+It never feels immediate and close to the bone, despite a harrowing cruel act and its consequences.

 Watch it for Hrithik Roshan, the undoubtedly exciting story premise and a cool first hour that brings out the best in Sanjay Gupta.
 The rest is a much-traveled tiresome trip down film-reel road.